There are no 2019 teacher trainings scheduled at this time. Please register for our mailing list to be informed of all future trainings.

 This two week teacher training course will take place at the Ashtanga Yoga Center in Carlsbad, California.
-Accommodations are not provided by the Center, however there are a variety of reasonably priced motels in the area.
-The course fee is $1950.
-The training is open to committed students of Ashtanga Yoga with proficiency in the primary series.
-Please submit the online registration form below, and we will respond as soon as possible.
+Accommodations are not provided by the Center, however there are a variety of reasonably priced rentals and motels in the area.
+The course fee is $2100.
+The training is open to committed students of Ashtanga Yoga, with a proficiency and current practice of the Primary Series.
+Please submit the online registration form below, and we will respond within one week.

 Teaching with Your Hands